yenbuilds/my-operating-principles/yenbuilds-strategic-useless-retrospectives.md

 ---

 ### 5. Cognitive Load Overload

-Correct operation required vigilance or heroics.
+Correct operation requires sustained vigilance or individual heroics.

 Examples:
-- Too many rules to remember
+- Too many rules to remember and apply correctly
-- Implicit knowledge not encoded
+- Critical knowledge remains implicit or tribal
-- Success depended on “being careful”
+- Success depends on individuals “being careful” or “remembering next time”

-Any system that relies on attention instead of constraints is already broken.
+**Any system that relies on attention instead of constraints is already broken.**

----

-## What a Real Retrospective Produces

-A valid retrospective **does not** produce:
-- Lessons learned
-- Action items
-- Best practices
-- Reminders
-- Agreements to “try harder”

-It produces **structural change**, such as:
-- Constraints
-- Defaults
+**Concrete Failure Modes**

+In cognitively overloaded systems:
+- Operators must mentally simulate the system to avoid failure
+- Correct sequencing exists only in people’s heads
+- Safety depends on experience, not structure
+- Mistakes are framed as carelessness rather than predictability

+**Common Organisational Examples**

+- Deployment processes that require remembering undocumented steps
+- Safety procedures that live in slide decks, not in tooling
+- Manual environment switches with no guardrails
+- Configuration flags that can be toggled into invalid states
+- Systems where “senior people” are required to supervise routine work

+**Second-Order Effects**

+These systems:
-- Automation
+- Punish newcomers disproportionately
-- Incentive shifts
-- Removed decisions
-- Reduced surface area

-If the same outcome can still occur without active resistance, the retro failed.
+- Create knowledge bottlenecks around a few individuals
+- Encourage fear-driven conservatism or over-checking
+- Fail catastrophically under stress, fatigue, or interruption

+**Structural Correction**

+Robust systems:
+- Encode correctness into defaults
+- Make invalid states unrepresentable
+- Fail fast and visibly
+- Reduce the need for memory, vigilance, or heroics

+If success requires constant attention,
+failure is only a lapse away.

+This is not a training problem.
+It is an architecture problem.

 ---